 When does TUPE apply?

 TUPE applies in two cases.
 Firstly a “business transfer” and then secondly a “service provision change”, there may also be a situation where both apply; e.g. a company outsources specific services.
-To clarify:

 A Business transfer is when a business changes hands to a new owner.
 To qualify for TUPE the business must remain fundamentally the same after the change of ownership; i.e the employees will be doing the same job for the same clients.
 This is usually the case in most mergers and acquisitions.